 In this section, we conduct a simulation study to evaluate the performance of the proposed knockoff method.
 We check if the PFER can be controlled at the targeted level when the three-step procedure described in Section~\ref{subsec:robust} is applied.
 The power of variable selection will also be assessed.

 We set $p = 100, J = 60$, and consider $N \in \{1000, 2000, 4000\}$ for comparing power under different sample sizes.
 It leads to three settings.
 For each setting, we generate 100 independent replications.
 The data are generated as follows.
-We divide the predictors into five blocks, each contains contain 10 continuous variables and 10 binary variables.
-Ordinal variables are not included in this study for simplicity.
-We consider the following design for the correlation matrix $\SSigma$ of the underlying variables $\ZZ_{i}^*$, which is similar to the one used in \cite{grund2021treatment} that concerns analysing missing data in ILSAs.
+We divide the predictors into five blocks, each containing 10 continuous variables and 10 binary variables. {Ordinal variables or unobservable variables are not included in this study for simplicity.
+In Section F.3 of the supplementary material, we present a simulation study that includes unobservable variables.}

+We consider the following design for the correlation matrix $\SSigma$ of the underlying variables $\ZZ_{i}^*$, which is similar to the one used in \cite{grund2021treatment} that concerns analyzing missing data in ILSAs.
 This correlation matrix mimics the correlation structure in ILSA data. {(a)} Within block 1, the correlation between every pair of variables is 0.6. {(b)} Within block 2, the correlation between every pair of variables is 0.6.
-For the $10$-by-10 submatrix recording the correlations between variables in blocks 1 and 2, the diagonal entries are set to be 0.3 and the off-diagonal entries are set to be 0.15. {(c)} Within block 3, the correlation between every pair of variables is 0.6.
-The variables in block 3 has a correlation 0.15 with each variable in blocks 1 and 2. {(d)} Within block 4, the correlation between every pair of variables is 0.3.
-For the 10-by-30 submatrix recording the correlations between variables in block 4 and those in blocks 1 to 3, all the entries take value 0.15, except that the diagonal entries of the 10-by-10 submatrix corresponding to blocks 4 and 1 are set to 0.3. {(e)} Within block 5, the correlation between every pair of variables is 0.3.
+For the $10$-by-10 submatrix recording the correlations between variables in blocks 1 and 2, the diagonal entries are set to be 0.3, and the off-diagonal entries are set to be 0.15. {(c)} Within block 3, the correlation between every pair of variables is 0.6.
+The variables in block 3 have a correlation of 0.15 with each variable in blocks 1 and 2. {(d)} Within block 4, the correlation between every pair of variables is 0.3.
+For the 10-by-30 submatrix recording the correlations between variables in block 4 and those in blocks 1 to 3, all the entries take a value of 0.15, except that the diagonal entries of the 10-by-10 submatrix corresponding to blocks 4 and 1 are set to 0.3. {(e)} Within block 5, the correlation between every pair of variables is 0.3.
 For the 10-by-40 submatrix recording the correlations between variables in block 5 and those in blocks 1 to 4, the entries are generated independently from a uniform distribution over the interval $[0.1, 0.2]$.
-The same correlation matrix is used in all the 100 replications.
+The same correlation matrix is used in all 100 replications.
 The heat map of this correlation matrix is given in {Figure~\ref{fig:heat}}.
-This correlation matrix has a maximal eigenvalue as 22.73 and a minimal eigenvalue as 0.11.
+This correlation matrix has a maximal eigenvalue of 22.73 and a minimal eigenvalue of 0.11.